A step-by-step guide to Zendesk create side conversations via email or Slack

 Step 2: Create a side conversation with email

-Once it’s enabled, starting a side conversation over email is pretty straightforward.
-This is the perfect option when you need to loop in someone who doesn't live in your company's Slack, like a third-party vendor, a shipping partner, or even a colleague in a department that isn't on Slack.
+Once it’s enabled, starting a side conversation over email is very straightforward.
+This is a great option when you need to loop in someone who isn't active in your company's Slack, like a third-party vendor, a shipping partner, or a colleague in another department.

 1. Open any ticket and look for the Side conversations icon (it looks like a plus sign) in the context panel on the right.
 Click it.